 From easy nature walks to more strenuous day hikes, there are hikes for all skill levels within a 30-minute drive of Wintergreen Resort in Central Virginia.

 You can even hike on-property thanks to The Nature Foundation at Wintergreen, which maintains more than 30 miles of marked hiking trails.

 Many of Wintergreen’s hiking trails are located within Shamokin Springs Nature Preserve, a protected 13-acre section of hardwood forest.

-To make it easy, I’ve organized hikes by those that are on-property and those that are a short drive from Wintergreen Resort.
+To make it easy, I’ve organized the best hikes by those that are on-property and those that are a short drive from Wintergreen Resort.

 Wintergreen Hiking Trails (On-Property)

-The Nature Foundation at Wintergreen has created a trail system with hiking trails for all levels, from easy hikes for families to more difficult forest treks.
+The Nature Foundation at Wintergreen has created a trail system with miles of trails for all levels, from easy hikes for families to more difficult forest treks.

-All hikes can be completed year-round, even during ski season when the slopes and tubing lanes are open.
+All hikes can be completed year-round, even during ski season when the resort area ski slopes and snow tubing lanes are open.

-You may see signage indicating otherwise, but these Wintergreen trails are open to the public, not just guests, thanks to The Nature Foundation at Wintergreen.
+You may see signage indicating otherwise, but these Wintergreen trails are open to the public, not just guests, thanks to the Wintergreen Nature Foundation.

-Pick up a Wintergreen hiking trail map at Trillium House on Wintergreen Drive.
-You can also print out a paper copy of the Wintergreen Resort hiking trail map.
+Pick up a Wintergreen hiking trail map at the front desk of Trillium House on Wintergreen Drive.
+You can also print out a copy of the resort’s hiking guide.